 Prior to submitting a formal entitlement application to the Planning Division, developers are encouraged to meet with City staff from various departments to obtain preliminary direction and input.
 Informal input on a development proposal can be obtained from Development Services Department staff on planning, engineering and building related matters during normal business hours, without an appointment.
-In addition, the City provides, free of charge, preliminary input on projects in a semi-formal meeting setting, by appointment only, during Developer’s Conferences.
+In addition, the City provides, preliminary input on projects in a semi-formal meeting setting, by appointment only, during Developer’s Conferences.
+A Developer’s Conference review fee shall be paid prior to the meeting.
 The Planning Division schedules and conducts these meetings on alternate Tuesday mornings.
-You may call (760) 435-3520 to set up a Developer’s Conference appointment.
-If your property is located within the Redevelopment Area in downtown Oceanside please contact the Community and Economic Development Department at (760) 435-3352 for development processing direction.
+You may call 760-435-3520 or email at Planningstaff@ci.oceanside.ca.us to set up a Developer’s Conference appointment. https://oceanside.zoningcheck.com/.

 Subdivision maps show the shape and dimensions of lots and where survey pins/ property markers were placed, designating property corners and establishing lot boundaries.
 Surveying pins are typically not exposed and are found several inches below the ground surface.
 To accurately determine property boundaries, where property markers don’t exist or can’t be easily located, a survey should be conducted by a licensed land surveyor.
 The surveyor will locate existing property corners or set new survey pins/property markers.
 The City does not locate property boundaries in the field.